Top Allowable Expenses for Landlords: Maximise Your Rental Returns in 2026

 What is revenue expense?

 On the other hand, revenue expenses relate to the costs that are incurred from day-to-day rental operations.
 These include interest on loans, arrangement fees, and bank charges on rental property bank accounts.
-While finance costs are a form of revenue expense, for most residential properties, there is a restriction allowing only 20% of costs incurred to be claimed against tax liability.
+While finance costs are a form of revenue expense, for most residential properties, there is a restriction allowing only 20% of costs incurred to be claimed against tax liability as a tax credit rather than a deduction from rental income.

 Record Keeping and Reporting Taxable Profits